 On the basis of the results of the most recent full actuarial investigation conducted by the Fund's Actuary as at 30 June 2019, the MAV makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
 For the year ended 30 June 2019, this rate was 9.5% of members' salaries.
-This rate is expected to increase in line with the required Superannuation Guarantee contribution rate.
+This rate is expected to increase in line with the required Superannuation Guarantee contribution rate

-In addition, the MAV reimburses the Fund to cover the excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit is calculated as the VBI multiplied by the benefit).
+In addition, the MAV reimburses the Fund to cover the excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (the funded resignation or retirement benefit is calculated as the VBI multiplied by the benefit).
 Funding calls